sjlee2016/Back_End/javascript/README.md

 Java script is one of the three core technologies of web development

 Client side: traditionally used
-Server side: possible due to nodeJS
+Server side: now possible due to nodeJS

 React and Angular are 100% based on Javascript.
 Hence, you need to learn javascript in order to use them.